Abbilaash/Richie2.com/README.md

 # 2021 Design specs
 Rebuilding/rebranding personal website: http://RichieBartlett.com/

 I tend to favor dark backgrounds.
-Needs to be contrasted with the soft-white sections.
+(Is it possible to support both dark/light themes like the smartphones do?
+IF it's daytime then light, else use dark...)
+Needs to be contrasted with the paragraph sections.
 This will be a multi-page site to direct users about me.
 Must be a responsive design that looks great on PC, iPad, and iPhones.
 Project is to design 14 pages as defined below.

 **Awarded freelancer will likely be hired for ongoing work at market rate for this site.**
+Contest is just for the overall design of the site and not the full completion of the project.
+Candidate should be confortable with Photoshop to make the cutouts/masks of my image to fit the site theme.